GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/BudgetUpload.md

 ![](/images/WCNTraining/Budget/BudgetUpload_UnsyncedChangesBCQuery.png)

 Once **BOD** for a Budget Year has been created, any save from the **Budget Upload Tool** will not automatically sync to Interject again, just like *After Corp Cutoff*.
-However, while it is not in Interject, it is in Target Center 2.0 and can be checked using the [ UnsyncedChanges ](/bApps/InterjectTraining/Budget/BudgetChangeQuery_UnsyncedChanges.html) tab in the [ Budget Change Query Tool ](/bApps/InterjectTraining/Budget/BudgetChangeQueryToolSummary.html).
+However, while it is not in Interject, it is in Target Center 2.0 and can be checked using the [UnsyncedChanges](/bApps/InterjectTraining/Budget/BudgetChangeQuery_UnsyncedChanges.html) tab in the [Budget Change Query Tool](/bApps/InterjectTraining/Budget/BudgetChangeQueryToolSummary.html).
 Once Corporate has versioned your change, the Budget amount will be sycned to Interject.

 ## Common Save Errors